Connect privately on your Android

 In brief, you’ll need to input your proxy address and other information in your computer or browser proxy settings.
 For a detailed explanation, consult our step-by-step proxy setup guide to configure your proxy settings on Windows and macOS as well as in all of the leading browsers.

-So, why use a proxy server at all?
+So, why use an HTTP proxy or other type of proxy server at all?
 Although they might not be the most airtight options for internet privacy, they’re still popular.
 Let’s explore why:

 You want control: There’s a lot of wild stuff out there on the internet.
 If you’re a parent looking to shield your young children from some of it, a content filtering proxy server can help.